ilavender/aws-help/README.md

 aws-help
 ========

-very simple reserved instances monitor. return json list
+very simple instances & reserved instances list and compare.
 <br>
 <br>
 competible only with Linux classic or vpc.